gipplab/pdf-benchmark/doc/documentation.md

 ```
 def get_gt_wcrop(PDFObj, p, retflag, label):
     """
-    Function has two purpose controlled by retflag parameter.
+    Function has two purposes controlled by the retflag parameter.
-    1. retflag==True : find the GT files in DocBank containing metadata labels and copy them into seperate directory in tree called "metadata_pdfs"
+    1. retflag==True : find the GT files in DocBank containing metadata labels and copy them into a seperate directory called "metadata_pdfs"
     2. retflag==False: return the reference dataframes
     :param PDF: PDF Object
     :param retflag: flag to control the role of the function.